docker-library/docs/solr/content.md

 # History

 This project was started in 2015 by [Martijn Koster](https://github.com/makuk66) in the [github.com/docker-solr/docker-solr](https://github.com/docker-solr/docker-solr) repository.
-In 2019 maintainership and copyright was transferred to the Apache Solr project.
+In 2019, the maintainership and copyright was transferred to the Apache Solr project.
 Many thanks to Martijn for all your contributions over the years!

 # NOTE: Not vulnerable to Log4J 2 "Log4shell"